 - Holistic, Compassionate and Research-Based Education Systems

-These five parts; Sustainable systems of Agriculture and Animal Husbandry; Cyclical Resource use and Clean Green Energy; Individual and Collective Psychological Freedom; Effective & Egalitarian State Forms and Non-State Forms (NSF): Holistic, Compassionate and Research-Based Education Systems are examined in detail in Postcapitalism: A Beginner’s Guide to Paradigm Change, and all five are necessary.
-The primary aim of this work is, to facilitate a questioning of the assumptions that we have about human organisation and investigate alternatives to the prevailing global economic paradigm of neo-liberal capitalism; to look at the world with new eyes.
+These five parts; Sustainable systems of Agriculture and Animal Husbandry; Cyclical Resource use and Clean Green Energy; Individual and Collective Psychological Freedom; Effective & Egalitarian State Forms and Non-State Forms (NSF): Holistic, Compassionate and Research-Based Education Systems are examined in detail in Postcapitalism: An Alternative to the ‘Great Reset’, and all five are necessary.
+The primary aim of this work is, to facilitate a questioning of the assumptions that we have about human organisation and investigate alternatives to the prevailing global economic paradigm of neo-liberal capitalism and it’s newer mutating offspring of Technofeudalism; to look at the world with new eyes.
 Secondly it is to empower groups & individuals with a simultaneously realistic and glorious vision of the human future.
 Thirdly it is to suggest some possible starting actions to bring about the transformations required for our thriving human future.

 NB.
-Postcapitalism: A Beginner’s Guide to Paradigm Change was originally self-published on Amazon as The Tao of Sustainable Development, it has been expanded substantially in the last year both due to the development of certain ideas contain in it, and the Covid 19 pandemic and the World Economic Forum’s so-called ‘Great Reset’ and proposed ‘New Normal’.
-It is currently being edited and is looking for a publisher.
+Postcapitalism: An Alternative to the ‘Great Reset’ was originally self-published on Amazon as The Tao of Sustainable Development, it has been expanded substantially both due to the development of certain ideas contained in it, and the Covid 19 pandemic and the World Economic Forum’s so-called ‘Great Reset’ and proposed ‘New Normal’.
+Inquiries from publishers would be considered.